thegooddocsproject/templates/tutorial/about-tutorial.md

 * When writing your steps, make sure to provide any background information your users may need to complete the task.
 * Remember to orient your users when walking them through each step.
 If they need to open a particular file or dialog to complete the task, provide that information first.

-### About the "Conclusion" section
+### About the "Summary" section

-Use the conclusion section of the tutorial to sum up what tasks your user completed during the tutorial and what your users now know how to do.
+Use the summary section of the tutorial to sum up what tasks your user completed during the tutorial and what your users now know how to do.

 ### About the "Next Steps" section